dreamfactorysoftware/dreamfactory/installers/README.markdown

     $ sudo ./ubuntu.sh --with-apache --with-oracle --with-mysql --with-cassandra --with-db2
     $ su -c "./debian.sh --with-apache --with-oracle --with-mysql --with-cassandra --with-db2"

+### Upgrading Your Instance

+As part of the installation process you'll be asked if you'd like to upgrade the instance using our commercial Composer files:

+    Would you like to upgrade your instance?
+[Yy/Nn]

+If you choose yes (`Y` or `y`), you'll be prompted to enter the location of your commercial license files:

+    Enter path to license files: [./]
+    /home/ubuntu/

+It is important that all three license files reside in the designated directory, including `composer.json`, `composer.lock`, and `composer.json-dist`.
+If any of the three are missing, the installer will ignore the upgrade step and continue.

 ### Show help menu

 Passing the ```--help```,```-h``` option will result in a show to you help menu with all available key for the script.

     $ sudo ./ubuntu.sh -h